 During this Pathways event, bones take center stage.
 Students are introduced to the science behind human evolution and forensic anthropology through a series of hands-on exploratory demonstrations with real human bones and fossil casts.
 Students learn the structure and function of the human skeleton and how markers of injury can be diagnosed and used for research or criminal investigations.

 Brain Education Day is an annual neuroscience event for 100 students in Yale Pathways to Science.
 Students explore the brain with Yale’s top neuroscientists and students and hear about a faculty member’s journey to science in a keynote lecture.
-Throughout the day, students rotate through stations to learn about brain anatomy through specimen dissection.
-Students also observe electrical signals from organisms, learn about modern neuroimaging techniques by visiting a mock fMRI scanner, learn how scientists have built robotic prosthetics, and have the chance to control a robotic claw using electrical activity produced by their own muscles.
+Throughout the day, students rotate through stations to learn about brain anatomy through sheep brain dissection, learn how the brain uses electricity to send signals, learn about modern neuroimaging techniques by visiting a mock fMRI scanner, learn how scientists have built robotic prosthetics, and have the chance to control a robotic claw using electrical activity produced by their own muscles.

-At Discover Chemistry Day, an annual event is hosted by graduate students in the Department of Chemistry, Pathways high school students take part in hands-on chemistry experiments that encourage inquiry, examination, and exploration.
+At Discover Chemistry Day, Pathways high school students take part in hands-on chemistry experiments that encourage inquiry, examination, and exploration.
 Students can work with a gas chromatographer, separate caffeine from tea, engage in simulations of receptor-binding molecules that give rise to our sense of smell, and much more.
+This event is hosted by graduate students in the Yale Department of Chemistry.

 At this event, Pathways students work with Yale graduate students in biology to build their own DIY microscopes.
-Together Pathways and graduate students explore cells, crystals, and everyday materials that students brought from home.
+Together Pathways and graduate students use the microscopes to explore cells, crystals, and everyday materials that students bring from home.
 After the event, students are able to keep the microscopes to continue the exploration at home.